hakim-arhazzal/case_study/README.md

 ## Case Study Intro/How To

 The Case Study has been split in three parts.
 In the `Analysis` section please use valid [Markdown](https://en.wikipedia.org/wiki/Markdown) to give your answers.
 The robots will be pleased.
-Please bear in mind that there is no perfect/single solution, the point of the Case Study is to determine analytical skills of a candidate 🤓 Feel free to make your own fork, create a new file called `analysis.md` and write your findings.
+Please bear in mind that there is no perfect/single solution, the point of the Case Study is to determine analytical skills of a candidate 🤓

 ### 1) Dockerfile